Dalgona/serum-site/pages/docs/templates.md

 <%= site_description %>
 ```

-returns the description (or subtitle) of the website, which are specified
+Returns the description (or subtitle) of the website, which are specified
 in `serum.json` file.

 ### `author`